Climate Leadership Certificate

 Academic Requirements

-- Intro to Climate Leadership: 1-credit place-based weekend orientation, dates to be announced.
-The orientation will introduce key concepts in leadership, climate science, and sustainability principles, and will provide a space for building community within the cohort.
+- The orientation will introduce key concepts in leadership, climate science, and sustainability principles, and will provide a space for building community within the cohort.

-- 2-credit senior project and professional skills course (course number will be sent out)
+- Senior project and professional skills course

 Timeline

-Winter 2025 | Spring 2025 | Summer 2025 | Fall 2025 | Winter 2026 | Spring 2026 |
+| Winter 2025/26 | Spring 2025/26 | Summer 2025/26 | Fall 2025/26 | Winter 2026/27 | Spring 2026/27 |

-Sustainability Literacy 1 (SUST 116) or Intro to Sustainability and Society (UEPP 202) in spring quarter Intro to Climate Leadership: 1-credit place-based weekend orientation, dates and location to be announced | Sustainability Leadership (SUST 408) Monthly Forum | Campus Sustainability Planning Studio (SUST 471) Practicum Summer community forums Practicum orientations (one weekend in Bellingham between spring and summer quarters, one weekend in Methow Valley in mid-summer, dates to be announced. | Campus Sustainability Planning Studio (SUST 471) Introduction to Climate Change (ENVS/ESCI 392) (for a deeper understanding of climate science if prerequisites are met) Monthly Forum | Project-based Independent Study 2-credit senior project and professional skills course (course number will be sent out) | Project-based Independent Study Final Project Presentation 2-credit senior project and professional skills course (course number will be sent out) |
+| Intro to Climate Leadership: 1-credit place-based weekend orientation, dates and location to be announced | Sustainability Leadership (SUST 408 – 4 credits) | Campus Sustainability Planning Studio (SUST 471 – 3 credits) (if practicum placement is in the Methow Valley) Practicum Summer community forums Practicum orientations (one weekend in Bellingham between spring and summer quarters, one weekend in Methow Valley in mid-summer, dates to be announced) | Campus Sustainability Planning Studio (SUST 471 –3 credits) (if practicum placement is in Whatcom County) | Project-based Independent Study (2 credits): Final project and professional skills course (course number will be sent out) | Project-based Independent Study (2 credits): Final Project Presentation project and professional skills course (course number will be sent out) |

 The Practicum